 Cultivated mushrooms are natural strains which are amenable to being cultivated on sterile woodchips ( substrate or growing medium) inside high tech bags which keep competitive spores out.
 The wood is from offcuts from managed regenerated woodlands.
 The fungus is grown inside the bag in warm, clean rooms and when the fungus has reached the correct stage we simply change the growing conditions to mimic autumn or early spring.
 We wait, water and pick… or so it is in theory… of course, being natural products there is a lot of variability.
 We use organically certified substrate and all that goes in is water, light and oxygen and a bit of heat in winter.
 We get mushrooms and half digested woodchip material which is reused as mulching material.
 Clean, green, sustainable and delicious.
+For a more detailed look at Jane and Sue’s Stockbridge site view The Return of the Mushroom video on YouTube

 This mushroom has only been commercially available for a few years and Fundamentally Fungus are the first to introduce it.
 It has quickly become very popular.